-Cell-free DNA screening refers to testing for fetal disorders through analysis of fragments of DNA in maternal blood.
+Cell-free DNA screening is offered at a routine pregnancy care visit.
+This test is designed to screen for fetal disorders through analysis of fragments of DNA in maternal blood.
 The test can be performed on a blood sample from pregnant women at increased risk for chromosome abnormalities after 10 weeks of pregnancy.
 Cell-free DNA screening can test for trisomies 13, 18, and 21 and the sex chromosomes; the accuracy of testing for each of these is somewhat different.